Princes Risborough: Shops and factories around the parish

-What is now the Shaw Trust Charity Shop building originally was owned by Mr. George Ellis who had his own furniture and carpet store there.
-Families would pay weekly installments for products they would buy from Mr. Ellis as money was tight within the 20th century.
+What is now the Shaw Trust Charity Shop building was originally owned by Mr. George Ellis, who had his own furniture and carpet store there.
+Families would pay in weekly installments for products.

-Granny's Pantry was a café next door to the Mr. Ellis' shop and was by far and away the people's most popular place in the town within the 20th century.
+Granny's Pantry was a café next door to the Mr. Ellis' shop.
 Having relocated from premises in the Market Square in the mid-1960s, this small café adopted the style of the small Lyons Corner Houses which originated from war times.
-This small café was run by Mrs. Morris who always had a loyal staff supporting her.
+This small café was run by Mrs. Morris.
 The building's latest incarnation is now the Cinnamon Lounge Indian Restaurant.

 What is now the PR Photos shop building was a small ladies clothes shop called E & H's.
-As it was a very small shop every thing for sale used to be in one large drawer according to oral history.
-Next to this small shop is a larger house that was the solicitors, Lightfoot and Lownes.
+Next to this small shop was the solicitors, Lightfoot and Lownes.
 It is still the offices of the now independent Lightfoot Solicitors.

 Next to this used to be a fine red brick townhouse with three chimneys on the roof.
 This was a similar style house to where the Daisy Chain florists is now.
-However when this large house was demolished the site was renovated into three separate shops all owned by the Co-op in the specific layout of an electrical store, groceries and chemist.
-Like Gillingwaters and Wainwrights it was a great source of teenage and adult employment over the years.
+However, when this large house was demolished, the site was renovated into three separate shops all owned by the Co-op in the specific layout of an electrical store, groceries and chemist.

-When all three shops closed, they were sold to different buyers and by the early 21st century, the shops had become the well-beloved The Book Shop, Henley Interiors, Alternative Tools and Art & Office.
-None of these four shops exist now and The Book Shop is now a WHSmith, the Henley Interiors shop is now a Costa Coffee outlet, Alternative Tools is an Oxfam Charity Shop and Art & Office is a Flame & Stone Pizza.
+When all three shops closed, they were sold to different buyers and, by the early 21st century, the shops had become The Book Shop, Henley Interiors, Alternative Tools and Art & Office.
+None of these four shops exist now; The Book Shop is now a WHSmith, the Henley Interiors shop is now a Costa Coffee outlet, Alternative Tools is an Oxfam Charity Shop and Art & Office is a Flame & Stone Pizza.